 If there is snow on the ground, you can bury a piece of carpet under the snow and then get your dog to go on the snow right above the carpet (use a leash to keep them in the correct spot).
 I’ve never known someone who could just put an unscented carpet on the grass/dirt/sand and get the dog to go on it, but if it’s covered by snow it seems to work.
 Then when the snow melts, the urine will sink into the carpet.
 But it’s unlikely you’ll have snow when you need it, so (with a bit of embarrassment) I’ll tell you about the second method.

-I really don’t know how to put this delicately, but the other option — which does work well — is to scent it yourself.
-It’s how we scented a brand new carpet after three years of living ashore when we recently spent several days cruising on a friend’s boat.
+I really don’t know how to put this delicately, but the other option—which does work well—is to scent it yourself.
+It’s how we scented a brand new carpet after three years of living ashore when we spent several days cruising on a friend’s boat.
 Paz refused to use the unscented carpet, but immediately did her business after one of us sprinkled it with our own urine.
 And yes, I know of others who have used the same technique very successfully with their dogs.
 How you do this will probably depend on where you are, but if you’re in a marina or crowded anchorage I suggest a specimen cup . . . oh, the things we do for our dog-children!

 I know of very few people who have had luck with purchased puppy-training “scent” that you are supposed to spray or drip where you want your dog to go.
 Despite it seeming to be a simple way to give your dog the idea, I wouldn’t waste my money trying it.

-Recently, I’ve also seen ads for various “indoor dog potties” and a grass patch called “Potty Patch.”
+Recently, I’ve also seen ads for various “indoor dog potties” and a grass patch called “Fresh Patch.”
 You can also buy “puppy pads” that are similar to disposable diapers but lie flat on the floor or a tray.
-We found that just a “welcome mat” size piece of carpet, sold for about $2, worked just fine.
-And no, she never got confused and used any of our other carpets by mistake and friends also reported no confusion.
+For years, we used a “welcome mat” size piece of carpet.
+And no, she has never been confused and used any of our other carpets by mistake and friends also report no confusion.

 Any dog I’ve worked with has gotten the message almost immediately, but some friends have told me it took a bit of patience with their dogs.
 The critical thing is NOT to take the dog ashore until they go on the boat; praise lavishly the first few times they do use the carpet so they know they did the right thing.
-Patience and persistence will pay off — you can teach your dog if you stay calm and positive and keep at it.
+And don’t let them lie down on the mat — it’s not a sleep place!
+Patience and persistence will pay off—you can teach your dog if you stay calm and positive and keep at it.

 After the first few times, you’ll probably find that your dog goes to the pad on his or her own.
-Underway, we kept Paz on a leash or down below (she couldn’t get up the companionway) and she learned to “ask” to go forward, just as a dog in a house learns to “ask” to go outside.
-We then took her forward on her leash (we had also installed netting on the lifelines so that even if she slipped, she wouldn’t go overboard).
+Underway, we keep Paz on a leash or down below and she learned to “ask” to go forward, just as a dog in a house learns to “ask” to go outside.
+We then take her forward on her leash (we also installed netting on the lifelines so that even if she slips, she wouldn’t go overboard).